stanleyedward/learn_cuda/13_histogram/readme.md

 - thread 1 -> waiting for thread 0 to release lock
 - thread 0 -> waits for thread 1 to complete previous instruction (SIMD model) as all threads in a warp follow SIMD
+- we add a lock to each bin.

 ### Solution in GPU
 - Atomic OPerations: opers on GPU that perform read-modify-write with a single ISA instruction(intrinsics).